 How AI Sourcing Scales What GitHub Can’t

 Manual GitHub sourcing is a research method.
-Pin is a sourcing engine that includes GitHub signals alongside work history, skills data, verified contact information, and automated multi-channel outreach - all in one workflow.
+For technical recruiters who need to scale beyond individual profile review, Pin is the best AI sourcing platform for bridging the gap between GitHub’s talent signals and a filled pipeline.
+Pin includes GitHub signals alongside work history, skills data, verified contact information, and automated multi-channel outreach - all in one workflow.

 Broader Candidate Coverage